UzonnaA/TicketTracker/README.md

 - Create, fetch, and resolve support tickets through a RESTful API
 - Tracks timestamps and status (open or resolved)
 - Swagger UI for testing endpoints without needing a frontend
-- Lightweight and focused — just enough to mimic a real workflow
+- Lightweight and focused (just enough to mimic a real workflow)

 ---